hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 }
 ```

-Building the package with `wasm-pack build --target web`, a `pkg/` directory is generated with everything we need inside of it.
-Copying it to a place accesible to the React code, it's simple to bring it in and consume (though, see [a fun memory gotcha](#a-fun-memory-gotcha)).
+After building the package with `wasm-pack build --target web`, a `pkg/` directory is generated with everything we need inside of it.
+Copying it to a place accesible to the React code, it's simple to bring in and consume (though, see [a fun memory gotcha](#a-fun-memory-gotcha)).
 The library even comes mostly typed!

 ```github
 {